 - 1. Click on the playback interface.
-The pop-up menu is shown in Figure 9-8. - 2.
-Set the linkage type of capturing the pictures as timing, alarm, motion, etc.. - 3.
+The pop-up menu is shown in Figure 8-8. - 2.
+Set the linkage type of capturing the pictures as timing, alarm, motion, etc... - 3.
 Set the start time and end time.
 Click Search.
 The corresponding picture files are listed on the left. - 4.
 Check the checkbox in front of the files that you need to download. - 5.
 Click Download to download the files.

-Figure 9-8 Picture Downloading interface
+Figure 8-8 Picture Downloading interface

-Chapter 10 Log Searching
+Chapter 9 Log Searching

-The operation, alarm, exception and information of the positioning system can be stored in log files.
+The operation, alarm, exception and information of the speed dome can be stored in log files.
 You can also export the log files on your demand.

-Please configure network storage for the positioning system or insert a SD card in the positioning system.
+Please configure network storage for the speed dome or insert a SD card in the speed dome.